NavigationContentFooter

 Creating the mount point and mounting the Block volume

-Once you have created your filesystem, you need to define where you want to mount your volume, and create a mount point (directory) for it.
+Once you have created your file system, you need to define where you want to mount your volume, and create a mount point (directory) for it.

 1. Create the mount point.
 Feel free to replace block-volume with another name for your mount point.